 An undercut is the way to go if you have naturally thick hair!
 The polished angled bob is shorter at the back and longer at the front.
 Hairstyles for thick, coarse hair need a lot of undercutting to prevent a bushy look.

 Opt for soft layering if you have blonde thick long hair.
-Lots of hair was taken out to thin out the thick and healthy hair.
+Lots of hair was removed to thin out the thick and healthy hair.
 For long-length hair, some women prefer taking off some weight with layers.
-However, you can embrace the fullness and take the weight out by adding lots of soft layering around your face and long layers through the back.
+However, you can embrace the fullness and remove the weight by adding lots of soft layering around your face and long layers through the back.

 A face-framing cut for thick strands looks modern and soft.
 It can accentuate your cheekbones and expose your neck area beautifully.
 This haircut works best on women with thick strands.
 This style for thick hair can be straight or wavy, too.
 Make sure to go to the right stylist to cut your locks.
 It has to be well proportioned depending on your face shape and structure, and seasoned stylists understand this.